Flag This Hub

 Many can’t stand the smell of Patchouli while others are in absolute love with it.
 I for one am not a huge fan but do not mind Patchouli when it is blended with other oils such as lavender, sandalwood, and frankincense.
 Patchouli actually has many health benefits, and is great for the skin as well.

-Patchouli was first recognized for its primary use as an insecticide during ancient times to keep insects away from garments.
-During the 18th and 19th centuries silk traders used Patchouli leaves to protect their silks from moths laying their eggs on them as they traveled from village to village.
-Patchouli also known as (Pogostemon cablin) comes from the mint family and originates from Southeast Asia.
-This perennial will grow has high as 3 ft tall with a strong stem and hairy leaves, bearing a pink white flower.
 The essential oil Patchouli is extracted from this plant through steam distillation, and can be harvested two to three times a year.
-Unlike other oils Patchouli oil is better with age, and blends well with other oils, which has made it very popular in the perfumery industry, as a fixative Patchouli slows down evaporation of the more volatile oils so that their aroma is released over a longer period of time.
+Unlike other oils Patchouli oil is better with age, and blends well with other oils, which has made it very popular in the perfumery industry as a fixative.
+Patchouli slows down evaporation of the more volatile oils so that their aroma is released over a longer period of time.

 A Few Medicinal Properties of Patchouli